sherbacov/zsnapd/README.md

 * replicate_source: The source from which to pull the snapshots to receive onto the local dataset.
 Should be omitted if no replication is required or a replication_target is specified.
 * compression: Indicates the compression program to pipe remote replicated snapshots through (for use in low-bandwidth setups.)
 The compression utility should accept standard compression flags (`-c` for standard output, `-d` for decompress.)
 * schema: In case the snapshots should be cleaned, this is the schema the manager will use to clean.
-* local_schema: For local snapshot cleaning/aging when dataset is receptical for remote source
+* local_schema: For local snapshot cleaning/aging when dataset is receptical for remote source when snapshots are pulled
+* local_schema: For remote snapshot cleaning/aging when remote target is receptical for backup when snapshots are pushed
 * preexec: A command that will be executed, before snapshot/replication.
 Should be omitted if nothing should be executed
 * postexec: A command that will be executed, after snapshot/replication,  but before the cleanup.
 Should be omitted if nothing should be executed
 * clean_all: Clean/age all snapshots in dataset - default is False - ie zsnapd only
 * local_clean_all: Setting for local dataset when replicating source is remote
-* replicate_all: Replicate all snapshots in dataset - Default is True - ie all snapshots in dataset
+* all_snapshots: Replicate all snapshots in dataset - Default is True - ie all snapshots in dataset
+* log_commands: Per dataset log all commands executed for the dataset to DEBUG.
+For checking what the program is doing exactly, helpful for auditing and security.

 Naming convention
 -----------------